SAIL-GuoLab/StatsVisualNeuroImaging/README.md

 # StatsVisualNeuroImaging
-Statistical Analyses and Visualization for Neuro-imaging
+Statistical Analyses and Visualization for Neuroimaging

 Nanyan "Rosalie" Zhu and Chen "Raphael" Liu.